ksherman/kds-site-gatsby/src/posts/2010-07-15-mighta-been-standing-on-the-top-of-the-world.md

 Mantreat 2010 was last weekend, expect a set or two from that soon.

 Peace
-&#8211; KS
+– KS

-Today&#8217;s title was brought to you by the song &#8220;Runaway Car&#8221; by Mat Kearney from his album City of Black and White.
-Lovin&#8217; this album.
+Today's title was brought to you by the song "Runaway Car" by Mat Kearney from his album City of Black and White.
+Lovin' this album.